Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Endure Harm.md

 When you are forced to Pay the Price, you should Endure Harm if physical damage is an obvious and dramatic outcome of the current situation.
 Also, some moves and assets will direct you to Endure Harm as a cost or concession, and may indicate a specific amount of harm to suffer.

-If you face an attack by an NPC foe, you use their rank (page 134) to determine the amount of harm dealt.
+If you face an attack by an NPC foe, you use their [[Componants of an NPC#^table|rank]] to determine the amount of harm dealt.
 If the amount of harm is not indicated or obvious, use the following guidelines.

 - Troublesome (1 harm): An attack by a minor foe, a painful injury, or a tiring effort.
 - Dangerous (2 harm): An attack by a skilled foe or deadly creature, a nasty injury, or a demanding effort.